The Basic Concepts

 $onFulfilled handler outputs the received value, changes it and then passes it to the next promise in the chain.

-otherwise(callable $onRejected) registeres a rejection handler for promise.
+otherwise(callable $onRejected) registers a rejection handler for promise.
 Under the hood, this method is simply a shortcut for:

 Rejected promises work like chained